-5 considerations before rebranding
+5 rebranding considerations

 Often, when companies consider rebranding, it’s because they want to modernize the look of the brand or refresh its overall appearance.
 But rebranding involves much more than that – it encompasses: core purpose, vision, perception, and other intangibles that give a new identity meaning and longevity.
 In essence, rebranding to “spice things up a bit” is probably not a great reason to change the entire look and feel of your organization.

 So, if a rebrand isn’t as simple as designing a new identity – why do it?

 Because rebranding has lots of utility.
 From being the initiator of a company’s change in direction to paving the way for new offerings or brand extensions – it’s a vehicle for getting a brand from where it used to be to where it’s going.

 Not so fast!
 Rebranding is not a decision you make on a whim, it’s not a quick-fix, and it’s not a one-and-done solution.
 There needs to be a real need for change and with that – ongoing initiatives in perpetuity (true branding never ends).
 In other words, it’s not a good reason to rebrand if you just sort of feel like doing something different.
 Afterall, this is your company we are speaking about – not your next trendy haircut.

 Here are a few key reasons companies rebrand: